destinyae/story/README.md

 For ensuring synchronization with the execution client, two settings are particularly important:

 **__`engine-jwt-endpoint:`__**
-This configures the JSON-RPC engine API endpoint, which facilitates commuication between the consensus and execution layer.
+This configures the JSON-RPC engine API endpoint, which facilitates communication between the consensus and execution layer.
 By default, it is set to `http://localhost:8551`, but may be changed by overriding the value in `story.toml` or through the `--engine-endpoint` CLI flag.

 **__`engine-jwt-file:`__**
 To authenticate the engine API, a JWT must be passed which is created on execution client initialization.
 By default, this points to the default execution client JWT file path.
 For example, if initializing a local network via `story init --local` on Linux, this will default to `~/.story/geth/local/geth/jwtsecret`.
 To override, either change the value in `story.toml` or by specifying the `--engine-jwt-file` CLI flag.